Painter602/EDLogReader/README.md

    conf.json
    Left VPC WarBrd.conf.json
    RIGHT VPC Stick WarBRD.conf.json
-If you have just one joystick, rename or delete 'conf.json', and replace it with the appropriate jeft or right conf file.
+If you have just one joystick, rename or delete 'conf.json', and replace it with the appropriate left or right conf file.
 This will save you having to delete un-needed joystick references in the file.

 Edit your conf.json file: